 Tuition refund requests must be submitted by email to the CMC office.
 Requests made 31 days or more before the date of the first lecture will be processed at 100% of the amount paid less a $35.00 processing fee.
 Requests made 8 to 30 days before the date of the first lecture will be processed at 100% of the amount paid less 25% of the amount paid.
 No refunds will be given for requests made 7 days or less before, on, or after the date of the first lecture.
 Tuition cannot be carried over to future sessions.

-4. What if I miss a lecture or field day?
+4. What if I miss a group meeting or field day?

-To graduate from the Wilderness Trekking School, students must attend all lectures, post-lecture group meetings, and participate in all required field days.
+To graduate from the Wilderness Trekking School, students must view all videos, attend all group meetings, and participate in all required field days.
 Please review the schedule carefully before enrolling to ensure you can fully participate.

 - Field Days – Students who miss a field day due to an emergency may get credit by attending a make-up field day.
 Make-up field days will be held during the current session, subject to instructor availability.
 The missed field day may also be taken during the next two WTS sessions without charge.
 If you miss more than one field day without making it up in the current or next two sessions, you will need to retake the course.
 Note – Students will have much more fun and more learning continuity if they are able to do all field days with their assigned group.

 5. What are the prerequisites for WTS?